dprint/dprint/packages/rust-core/README.md

     start_info: Info,
     end_info: Info
 ) -> impl Fn(&mut ConditionResolverContext) -> Option<bool> + Clone + 'static {
+    // todo: this could be more efficient only only use references and avoid the clones
-    return move |condition_context: &mut ConditionResolverContext| {
+    // I'm too lazy to update this sample, but it should help you get the idea. return move |condition_context: &mut ConditionResolverContext| {
         // no items, so format on the same line if child_positions.len() == 0 {